SkiNavApp/terms-and-conditions/index.md

 Continued use of the App constitutes acceptance of the updated Terms.

 ## 12. Contact
-Questions about these Terms may be directed through the SkiNav GitHub repository or the App Store listing.
+Questions about these Terms may be directed through the App Store listing.

 # SkiNav – Privacy Policy